-We are marketing and distributing VergenixSTR and VergenixFG in the European market with business partners since 2016.
-We distribute VergenixFG in European and other countries with local distributors and distributed VergenixSTR with Arthrex GmbH mainly in Europe.
-We terminated the agreement with Arthrex effective as of December 31, 2020.
+We have been marketing and distributing VergenixSTR and VergenixFG in the European market with business partners since 2016.
+Currently we have one distributor in Europe for the VergenixFG.
+We also have one distributor for VergenixSTR and VergenixFG in Brazil.
 We continue exploring opportunities to distribute our Vergenix products in additional countries.

-In September 2020, we announced that we signed an agreement for distribution of VergenixFG with a Swiss-headquartered pharmaceutical group in six Commonwealth of Independent States (CIS) countries: Belarus, Kazakhstan, Georgia, Azerbaijan, Armenia and Uzbekistan.
+In 2020, we announced that we signed an agreement for distribution of VergenixFG with a Swiss-headquartered pharmaceutical group in six Commonwealth of Independent States (CIS) countries: Belarus, Kazakhstan, Georgia, Azerbaijan, Armenia and Uzbekistan.
 In July 2021, the agreement was extended to additional territories: Hong Kong, Denmark, Switzerland, Estonia, Latvia and Lithuania.
+This agreement was terminated in December 2023 by mutual consent.